mingolucky/MeowKit/README.md

 [MeowKit on Kickstarter](https://www.kickstarter.com/projects/1915038505/meowkit-versatile-device-for-makers)

 🥳 Let's celebrate the launch together!
+> [!NOTE]
-The third page contains reserved apps; incorporating community feedback and testing, they will be fully rolled out after the Kickstarter campaign enters mass production.
+> The third page contains reserved apps; incorporating community feedback and testing, they will be fully rolled out after the Kickstarter campaign enters mass production.

 ---